sededu/rivers2stratigraphy/README.md

 If you installed Anaconda Python or Miniconda, you can follow the instructions below for your operating system.
 Otherwise see the instructions for PyPi installation below.

+__Please__ [open an issue](https://github.com/amoodie/rivers2stratigraphy/issues) if you encounter any troubles installing or any error messages along the way!
+Please include 1) operating system, 2) installation method, and 3) copy-paste the error.

 #### Windows users

-Open your "start menu" and search for the "Anaconda prompt"; start this application.
+1. Open your "start menu" and search for the "Anaconda prompt"; start this application.

-To install with the module type the following command and hit "enter":
+1. Install with the module type the following command and hit "enter":
 ```
 conda install -c amoodie rivers2stratigraphy
 ```
 If asked to proceed, type `Y` and press "enter" to continue installation.

-This process may take a few minutes as the necessary source code is downloaded.
+1. This process may take a few minutes as the necessary source code is downloaded.
 If the installation succeeds, proceed below to the "Run the module" section.

-_Note on permissions:__ you may need to run as administrator on Windows.
+__Note on permissions:__ you may need to run as administrator on Windows.

 #### Mac OSX and Linux users